animavita/animavita/README.md

 ## Introduction

-A simple boilerplate using graphql to create a service with layers of middlewares and a simple folder structure, this project is only for studies feel free to fork and send pull request to help me to evolue.
+A simple boilerplate using graphql to create a service with layers of middlewares and a simple folder structure, this project for study purposes so feel free to fork and send pull requests to help me improve it.

 ## Features

 Kraken have the following features:

-- :zap: **Graphql-Yoga** — Fully-featured GraphQL Server basead em express and apollo-server
+- :zap: **Graphql-Yoga** — Fully-featured GraphQL Server based on express and apollo-server
 - :shield: **Graphql-Middleware** — To create your middlewares in resolvers (with exceptions list of resolvers)
 - :tophat: **Babel** — ES6 syntax
 - :fire: **Jest** — Jest, for your tests